 If you have been injured on the job, you may have been told by your employer or a co-worker that workers’ compensation is your only available means of relief.
 Depending on the facts of your case, the information you received may not be accurate.

-If you have been injured on the job and a third party played a role in your accident, contact the Law Offices of Wade E. Byrd for assistance.
-We have been advocating on behalf of accident victims for more than 35 years.
+If you have been injured on the job and a third party played a role in your accident, contact the Law Offices of Wade E. Byrd P.A. for assistance.
+Our lawyers have been advocating on behalf of accident victims for more than 40 years.
 We have extensive experience in cases involving severe and fatal injuries, so we are prepared to handle even the most complex injury claims.

-To contact a North Carolina third party liability claims attorney at the Law Offices of Wade E. Byrd, call 910-323-2555 or contact us by e-mail.
+To contact a North Carolina third-party liability claims attorney at the Law Offices of Wade E. Byrd P.A., call 910-779-3135 or contact us by email.
 We are pleased to offer a free consultation.
-We handle all personal injury cases on a contingency fee basis, so you pay no fees to us unless we recover compensation for you.
+We handle all personal injury cases on a contingency fee basis so you pay no fees to us unless we recover compensation for you.